Partnerships bring power to Liberia

 In 2014, partnering with NRECA International through a cooperative agreement, the United States Agency for International Development (USAID) initiated a multi-year program to support Liberia’s Rural and Renewable Energy Agency (RREA).
-This program is focused on building RREA’s technical and management capacity with the oversight of a $178 million investment portfolio of off-grid projects that will set the stage to electrify rural Liberia.
-The USAID Beyond the Grid Project (BTG) also is responsible for completing four off-grid projects that demonstrate how renewable energy technology can play a role in providing rural electric service.
+This program focused on building RREA’s technical and management capacity with the oversight of a $178 million investment portfolio of off-grid projects that will set the stage to electrify rural Liberia.
+The USAID Beyond the Grid Project (BTG) also was responsible for completing four off-grid projects that demonstrate how renewable energy technology can play a role in providing rural electric service.

 Inaugurated in 2015 the Gbarnway Community Solar Electricity Pilot Project generates 24 kilowatts of renewable off-grid electricity from stand-alone solar photovoltaic systems for the whole community.
 Today, this project provides power to 153 households, five streetlights, and five public facilities, including the community school and clinic.
 The USAID/NRECA International team continues to work closely with the Gbarnway Woeyah Electric Cooperative and the community to ensure this power resource can last generations.